 To access the St Columba Library Catalogue, enter the username and password you use to login to the School computers.

-The Library is open from 7.30am each school day.
+The Library is open from 8.00am each school day.
 Students arriving at school before 8.20am are expected to be in the Library for supervision.
-The Library is available for quiet study for students in Years 7 to 12 until 4:30pm each school day.
+The Library is available for quiet study for students in Years 7 to 12 until 4:30pm Monday to Thursday and 4.00pm Friday.
 More information on After School Care for Primary School students is available here.

 Borrowing from the Library

 The SCAS Library aims to maintain an appealing and up-to-date collection of books for the school community to access.
 Putting a structured borrowing system in place should ensure that books are frequently circulated so that each student has the opportunity to access books they would like to read.